-“I don’t care if you were the Void itself, I’m not going to deal with anyone speaking of my loved ones that way.”
+“I don’t care if you were the Shadows, I’m not going to deal with anyone speaking of my loved ones that way.”

 “So I’m not a loved one now either—”

 “Are you trying to misconstrue everything I say?!”
 I nearly shout, quickly losing my grip, “Obviously you are, or else I would have thrown away this damned necklace ages ago!
-Lately all you can do is act like a jealous child—what, is this how you treated Maia too?
+All you do now is act like a jealous child—what, is this how you treated Maia too?
 Expecting her to just bow to your will, because you’re a goddess?”

 “…That was unnecessary, Hikaru,” she croaks.

 “You’re all I have,” she whispers too me.
 “I don’t have the luxury of socializing with whoever I wish, falling in love with whoever I wish—it’s just you.”